esc24/jwttut/infra/README.md

     cfn -r eu-west-1 -n ec2instancetemplate -b cloudformationbucket123 -c ec2instance.json ec2instancestack

-note this will upload teh template and trigger creation of the infrastructure
+note this will upload the template and trigger creation of the infrastructure